deepaklearner/sample_cypher/simple2.md

 OPTIONAL MATCH (m3)-[:HAS_ATTRIBUTE]->(n3:Name)
 WITH e, m3, n3,
      CASE
-         WHEN NOT m3.employeeNumber IN [manager.employeeNumber | manager IN managers]
-         THEN managers + [{employeeNumber: m3.employeeNumber, givenName: n3.givenName, familyName: n3.familyName}]
+         WHEN NOT m3.employeeNumber IN [manager.employeeNumber FROM manager IN managers] THEN managers + [{employeeNumber: m3.employeeNumber, givenName: n3.givenName, familyName: n3.familyName}]
          ELSE managers
      END AS managers